piglovesyou/graphql-let/README.md

 #### webpack.config.ts

 The webpack loader also needs to be configured.
-Note that the content `graphql-let/loader` generates is JSX-TypeScript.
+Note that the content that `graphql-let/loader` generates is JSX-TypeScript.
 You have to compile it to JavaScript with an additional loader such as `babel-loader`.